tylim88/FirelordJSDoc/docs/highlights/get.md

 This page discusses how get works in general, we will use `get` in the example, but it works the same for`transaction.get`.

-The documentSnapshot section also works similarly for `onSnapshot` and `GetDocs`.

 ## SnapshotOptions 🕊️

 If `SnapshotOptions` is `{ serverTimestamps: 'none' | 'previous' }`, then all the server timestamp is null if it is not yet resolved when you read it, **[source](https://stackoverflow.com/a/65627037/5338829)**.